-Effective cash flow management needs to be a priority for all businesses.
+Effective cash flow management needs to be a priority for all small business owners.
 You can’t expect to survive or succeed without cash flow analysis on a regular basis.

-Managing cash flow is especially crucial for startups.
-If you can’t get this under control at the beginning, it could be the downfall of your company.
-In fact, studies show that 20% of small businesses don’t survive their first year.
-50% of startups fail within five years.
+Small business cash flow is instrumental for today and tomorrow and unforeseen surprises in the market and economy.
+If a positive cash flow can’t be produced at the onset, it could be the downfall of your company.
+In fact, studies show that 20% of small businesses don’t survive their first year; 50% of startups fail within five years.

-While all of this is encouraging for a startup company, it is not cash flow management.
+An increase cash flow may seem encouraging for a startup company, but it is not cash flow management.

 Two key components of cash flow management include: